 And I was thinking about leaving and going to Aussie because of the shame, but then I decided, no, I made a mistake.
 Accept what was given and just rebuild and start again.

 And that’s pretty much what I did.
 I paid the money back, and I ended up working for Ian Anderson and Blue Dove.
 Ian owned a retirement village in Māngere and ran the hospital that’s now called the David Lange Care Home.
-I worked for him for five years, and then I got the job at MUMA (Manukau Urban Māori Authority), where I’ve been for the last 10 years as a social worker.
+I worked for him for five years, and then, thanks to Willie Jackson, I got the job at MUMA (Manukau Urban Māori Authority), where I’ve been for the last 10 years as a social worker.

 So that was a big fall from grace and I couldn’t look people in the eye when I walked in my community.
 But I’ve learned from that.
 And I’m back on the trust and we’re in partnership with MUMA and our waka ama club and we’re just now re-establishing that building project and hoping to get that accomplished within the next couple of years.